Mute-Publishing/Archive/README.md

 # Collaborative Bibliographies
+An experimental project using the [Mute Magazine Print Archive](http://www.metamute.org/editorial/books/mute-magazine-print-archive) to look at archive remix-publishing, to accompany an [exhibition](https://www.facebook.com/events/187497858364325/) at Anagram Books, Berlin, Nov 2016.

 The setup connects Zotero (a collaborative sources manager) to a real-time, live updating, website using GitHub (a code repository).
 In a nutshell, edit items in Zotero and the website gets refreshed.

 NB: This is a PROTOTYPE project, so expect glyches.
 Support requests, bugs, feature requests - please post to the [issues](https://github.com/Mute-Publishing/archive/issues) area on GitHub in the menu-tab above.